Tips and Tricks To Keeping Rodents Out Of Your Home

 Storage

 As we mentioned above, any area of your home in which food is kept is extremely appealing to rodents.
-This means when you are storing things in your pantry or cupboard, you may want to consider buying plastic storage containers and storing things like cereal and pasta in them rather than their original packaging.
+This means when storing things in your pantry or cupboard, you may want to consider buying plastic storage containers and storing things like cereal and pasta in them rather than their original packaging.

 Clutter